Race and ethnicity in censuses: Cuba

 Cuba enumerated people by race since 1774 to the most recent official census in 2012.

 Dominica

 The people in Dominica were enumerated by ethnicity in 1960 and 1981.

 Dominican Republic

+The 2022 Dominican Republic Census asked people to choose from "black", "white", "indio", "mulato", "mestizo", "Asian", and "other".

-The people in the Dominican Republic were enumerated by ethnicity in 1950.
+Previously people in the Dominican Republic had been enumerated by ethnicity in 1960.

 Grenada

 The people of Grenada were enumerated by ethnicity in 1960 and 1981.

 Guatemala

 Guatemala has enumerated people by ethnicity in 1950, 1964, 2002, and 2018.

 Jamaica

 The population of Jamaica was enumerated by ethnicity in 1960 and again from 1982 all the way up to the present day.

 Mexico

 Mexico enumerates people on whether or not they speak Spanish or indigenous languages.
 Mexico does not enumerate its population by race and ethnicity directly.

 Panama

 Panama has enumerated people by ethnicity from the 1970 census all the way up to its most recent census in 2010.
 People in the then-United States-controlled Panama Canal Zone were numerated by ethnicity in 1950 and 1960.